Romania–Russia relations: Territorial clashes

 I. In 1735, a new Russo-Turkish war ignites.
 Russian armies invade Moldavia.
 The peace is signed in Iași.

 II.
 1768, Russia clashes once more with Turkey.
 Russian armies invade the Romanian Principalities.
 Catherine II, requests the annexation of the two Principalities, or at least their independence with the intent to annex them later.
 These requests unease Austria and Prussia, that opposed Russia's expansionist designs in Southern Europe.
 Treaty of Küçük Kaynarca is signed.

 III.
 1787 sees a new Russia-Turkish war.
 Russia crosses the Dniester river a third time, the eastern border of Moldavia.
 The Peace Treaty in Iași (1792) obliges Turkey to cease to Russia the territory between Bug and Dniester, known under the name of Transnistria.

 IV.
 1806, a new Russo-Turkey confrontation brings the Russians renewed in the Romanian Principalities.
 Following the weakening of the Ottoman Empire, Austria and Russia oppose each other in their desire to annex these provinces.
 Such intentions cancelled each other and Russia was forced to withdraw beyond the Dniester.

 The impact of these successive occupations of Moldavia and Wallachia was devastating.
 The French Major General Louis Auguste François Mariage observes: "the inhabitants were more exposed, aside these requisitionings, let's call them regular, to any sort of abuse, theft, plundering, that brought them into poverty" or "… the Russian army destroyed this country [Wallachia] to such a level, that at the beginning of the year, she offered nothing more than the image of a waste."

 V. A new crossing into Romanian territory (the fifth) occurs in 1811, during the Russo-Turkish war.
-Turkey is defeated, and is requested to cease the territory of Moldavia up to the Siret River.
+Turkey is defeated, and is requested to cede the territory of Moldavia up to the Siret River.
 As Napoleon had decided on attacking Russia, these [Russia] hasten to sign a peace treaty with the Ottomans, and accept only the territory between Dniester and Prut (Turkey had guaranteed the territorial integrity of the Romanian Principalities when these accepted to enter a status of vassals in the 1500s, so the annexation lacked any legal means.
 Russia annexes Bessarabia and begins the process of Russification.